cli-kit/cli-die/lib/die.md

 If a pattern argument does not appear to be a regular expression (//gim) then if is wrapped as a regular expression exact match such that `tail` is converted to `/^tail$/`.

+When the `${opt_pids_long}` option is used each line in each file is expanded to a pattern, empty lines are discarded and lines that start with a '#' are discarded as comment lines, whitespace is allowed before the '#' character.

 ## Example

 Print column names: